TAJIKISTAN: Almost 2,000 mosques closed in 2017

 On 24 January Dilshod Rasulzoda, then-Head of Administration in Isfara, told a press conference that 45 mosques were closed in the city in 2017 due to "discrepancy with sanitary rules and inappropriate conditions in them".
 He then claimed that local residents asked for the mosques to be converted to secular uses.

 However, a former Imam of a mosque in Isfara forcibly closed in 2017 stated on 21 February 2018 that Muslims from his district now have to go to a mosque in a neighbouring mahalla (residential area).
 "Many of the Muslims from my mosque are old and some are ailing.
-It is hard for them to walk several kilometers on unlit streets, especially in the early morning and late evening".
+It is hard for them to walk several kilometres on unlit streets, especially in the early morning and late evening".
 The Mosque had existed since Soviet times.

 Rasulzoda refused to talk to Forum 18 on 16 February, and has been dismissed from his position.
 Isfara Administration Press Secretary Ikbol Teshayev told Forum 18 on 20 February that Rasulzoda's dismissal was not related to mosque closures.
 When asked about the mosque closures, he refused to discuss them and then claimed "We still have 100 five-fold mosques functioning, and they can attend those".